University Specific Scholarships

 Scholarships are awarded for the academic year following the application deadline beginning with the fall semester.
 Re-applications accepted from former scholarship applicants and recipients who meet the current criteria.

-Scholarships are awarded to undergraduate engineering or pre-engineering students who are enrolled full-time in a post-secondary educational institution and pursuing a Bachelor of Science or Engineering degree in a course of study that traditionally has been a preparatory curriculum for the HVAC&R profession.
-Applicants must have a cumulative Grade Point Average (GPA) of at least 3.0 on a scale where 4.0 is the highest and/or a class standing of no less than the top 30% and meet the criteria for at least one of the following scholarships:
+Scholarships are available to full-time undergraduate engineering or pre-engineering students enrolled in a post-secondary educational institution listed below and pursuing a Bachelor of Science or Engineering degree in a course of study that has traditionally been a preparatory curriculum for the HVAC&R profession.
+Applicants must have a cumulative Grade Point Average (GPA) of at least 3.0 on a scale where 4.0 is the highest and/or a class standing of no less than the top 30%.

-A one-year $5,000 scholarship available annually to a full-time undergraduate mechanical or architectural engineering student enrolled in a four or five year bachelor degree program at one of the institutions listed below.
-The scholarship was created by Southland Industries to honor David Peters, a tireless advocate of recruiting quality.
+A one-year scholarship available annually to a qualified undergraduate mechanical or architectural engineering student enrolled full-time in a four or five year bachelor degree program at one of the institutions listed below.
+The scholarship was created by Southland Industries in honor of David Peters, a tireless advocate of recruiting quality and an ASHRAE member.

 - San Diego

 - Cal Maritime